QueenieCplusplus/CloudRun/README.md

 * 3.2, deploy it to Cloud Run PaaS

        gcloud run deploy --image=gcr.io/${GOOGLE_CLOUD_PROJECT}/monolith:1.0.0 --platform managed

+* 3.3, mgmt the Deployment

        // 1. choose the managed version of Cloud Run by specifying --platform managed.

        // 2. specify which region you'd like to run in.
 Type the number for the region closest to you.

        // 3. accept the default suggested service name (it will be "monolith") by pressing Enter.

-* 3.3, mgmt the Deployment
+* 3.4, check the deployment

+       gcloud run services list

+       [the pod is running now]

+        SERVICE    REGION    URL       LAST DEPLOYED BY          LAST DEPLOYED AT ✔  monolith  us-east1 <your url>  <your email>             [time]

-* 3.4, setup Endpoint for App in Cloud Run
+* 3.5, setup Endpoint for App in Cloud Run

 # CI/CD